-Chris accepts instructions in all of Chambers’ core areas of practice, with a focus on property, insolvency and private client work, and appears regularly in the County Court, and increasingly in the High Court and First Tier Tribunal.
-He also has a busy drafting and advisory practice.
-Chris has appellate and first instance experience as junior counsel, led on both occasions by Clifford Darton QC.
+Chris primarily accepts instructions in Chambers’ core areas of property and private client work.
+He has a busy drafting and advisory practice and appears regularly in the County Court, as well as increasingly in the High Court and First Tier Tribunal.
+A consummate team player, Chris has appellate and first instance experience as junior counsel.

 Chris speaks Russian, Farsi and German and particularly welcomes instructions with an international flavour.
 Chris is also qualified to accept instructions under the Direct Public Access Scheme.